hibafxti/COGTRACE/README.md

 It is quietly designed for individuals who want control over their cognitive data without friction.

 This project is vibe-coded and extendable.
 It will remain lightweight by default.

+## Version History

+**v0.2**
+First public prototype.
+Local clarity tracker built with FreeSimpleGUI.
+Focus on minimal UX, local logging, and extendable architecture.

+**v0.1**
+Internal-only experimental version.
+Explored passive input tracking but was retired in favor of a user-initiated model.